demiazz/plainify-loader/README.md

 ## Warning

-The plugin provides support only for values represented as strings or objects with strings values because developed for the particular usage.
+The loader provides support only for values represented as strings or objects with strings values because developed for the particular usage.

 ## Installation